 Malta is often overlooked as an island destination in Europe while tourists flock to Croatia, Greece, Ibiza and Sicily.
 However, Malta offers warm summer weather (nearly year-round!), incredible scuba diving and beaches, ancient history, temples and UNESCO World Heritage sites and more.
 In short, there’s plenty to do!
 The stunning scenery and sunny climate make it the perfect place to unwind and experience European culture and history in a relaxing setting.
 If you feel like a big dose of Vitamin D and some delicious food will do you good—Malta’s a great place to go without having to fight with swarms of tourists.

-7. Glacier National Park, Montana
+7. Joshua Tree National Park, California

 8. The Maldives